-i For this analysis, we chose to adopt what is called the "likely substitution" rule, meaning that we employ two decision rules when deciding which expenditures to include.
+i For this analysis, we choose to adopt what is called the "likely substitution" rule, meaning that we employ two decision rules when deciding which expenditures to include.
 First, expenditures are included if it is assumed that they would be expended outside the boundaries of the University, but within New York State.
 Second, we include such expenditures if it is reasonable to argue that such expenditures would not easily be substituted by other expenditures.
-See: John W. Siegfried, Allen R. Sniderman and Peter McHenry, "The economic impact of colleges and universities," Change, March/April, 2008, pp. 25-29.
+See: John W. Siegfried, Allen R. Sniderman & Peter McHenry, "The economic impact of colleges and universities," Change, March/April, 2008, pp. 25-29.

-ii FIA Survey, FY 2009-1
+ii IPEDS F1B Survey, FY 2010-11.

 v Visitor expenditures are calculated by contacting various offices on campus and asking them for estimates of how many visitors attended events and conferences on campus.
 We then calculate the percentage of those we feel came far enough out of town to require a hotel room (usually no more than 10-15%).
 As is our practice, we use lower bound estimates.

 (what would happen in such spending were to suddenly disappear).
-For the Binghamton MSA, the "colleges, universities, and junior colleges" sub-item multiplier (under the general category "educational services") is 1.6175, meaning that for every one dollar in direct and indirect spending associated with Binghamton University, the Binghamton MSA incurs an additional economic impact, in the form of dollars of economic output, of $0.6175.
-In addition, the RIMS II multiplier for New York State for educational services is 2.206, meaning that every dollar of direct and indirect spending associated with the university produces an additional $1.206 of economic output.
+For the Binghamton MSA, the "colleges, universities, and junior colleges" sub-item multiplier (under the general category "educational services") is 1.55, meaning that for every one dollar in direct and indirect spending associated with Binghamton University, the Binghamton MSA incurs an additional economic impact, in the form of dollars of economic output, of $0.55.
+In addition, the RIMS II multiplier for New York State for educational services is 2.064, meaning that every dollar of direct and indirect spending associated with the university produces an additional $1.064 of economic output.

-xiii The economic multiplier used for this study does not differentiate between part- and full-time jobs.
+ix The economic multiplier used for this study does not differentiate between part- and full-time jobs.

-xvi See "Binghamton University Economic Impact Analysis, 2008-09," Office of Institutional Research and Assessment, Binghamton University.
+xii See "Binghamton University Economic Impact Analysis, 2008-09," Office of Institutional Research and Assessment, Binghamton University.
 We adopt a conservative estimate of alumni earnings by multiplying the total number of identified Binghamton University alumni by 85%, assuming that 10% are not working, and 5% are unemployed.
-We then take this number (36,225) and multiply it by a conservative
+We then take this number (45,732) and multiply it by a conservative